Machina/The Machines of God: 25th anniversary reissue

 In April 2011, Corgan told Rolling Stone that Machina was scheduled to be reissued as a resequenced double album with the Machina II material (as he had originally envisioned), with a release date of 2013.
 The original co-producer Flood will be involved with a complete remix of all the material and sequencing into its original order as a two-disc concept album.
 Part of the restored concept album will be a suite simulating a live Machines of God concert, possibly with crowd noise added, with a mix inspired by Kiss' Alive!.

 In July 2015, it was reported that the reissue's release was put on permanent hold due to legal troubles with the record label.
 Corgan has said he has spent a lot of time on this and wants it to be released, but the legal issues need to be resolved first.
 In August 2018, Billy answered an Instagram Q&A about this.
 The question was "Will the Machina reissue ever see the light of day?"
 He answered "Just signed legal settlement today on that.
 So yes".
 Corgan announced in later Q&As that the reissue will feature completely new artwork and will not reuse any of the original Machina artwork by Vasily Kafanov.

-On January 28, 2021, NME reported that the Machina reworking was complete and Billy Corgan stated that it will contain at least 80 songs.
+On January 28, 2021, NME reported that the Machina reworking was complete and Billy Corgan stated that it would contain at least 80 songs.
 On March 31, 2025, Corgan announced that a twenty-fifth anniversary box set edition of Machina/The Machines of God and Machina II/The Friends & Enemies of Modern Music, titled Machina: Aranea Alba Editio, would be released on August 22, 2025.
 As per the previous reports, it will contain 80 fully remixed and remastered songs, divided as a 48-song version of Machina and 32 b-sides, outtakes and live cuts.